raito-io/raito-io.github.io/docs/api/api.md

     }
 }
 ```
+will return the name of the currently authenticated user.

 Postman also supports fetching the GraphQL schema so that it can provide auto-complete functionality while editing the request body.
 You can do this by clicking the ‘refresh’ icon as seen on the bottom-right of this screenshot (if it didn’t already automatically fetch it):